-On 19 December 2022, the Nomination and Remuneration Committee issued its annual report on the verification of compliance with the Diversity and Director Selection Policy for the year.
+On December 18, 2023, the Nomination and Remuneration Committee issued its Annual Report on verification of compliance with the Director Selection and Diversity Policy in said year.

-This report ensured the proper application of the policy in the process that led to the re-election Andrés Arizkorreta García, Luis Miguel Arconada Echarri and Juan José Arrieta Sudupe, as Directors of the Company in "Other External" category, agreed at the Ordinary General Shareholders' Meeting of 11 June, concluding that the provisions had been satisfactorily fulfilled both in relation to the selection process, and in terms of the conditions that candidates must meet with regard to good repute, solvency, competence, experience, training, qualifications, dedication and commitment to the role of Director.
+This report monitors the application of the aforementioned Policy in the re-appointment and the ratification and appointment of the directors Mr. Javier Martínez Ojinaga and Ms. Begoña Beltrán de Heredia Villa as executive and independent directors, respectively, of the company, which were approved by the General Shareholders' Meeting on 10 June.
+The report concludes that the provisions had been met in relation to the diversity criteria in hiring and the conditions the candidates must meet in terms of good reputation, solvency, competence, experience, training, qualifications, dedication and commitment to the role of Director.

-In particular, the report confirmed that the proposals for the re-election of these Directors were based on an analysis of the needs of the Board, in accordance with the competences matrix, with the aim of promoting diversity in a broad sense, in terms of gender and experience, knowledge, age, length of service of directors, among other aspects, as an essential factor to achieve their objectives from a plural and balanced standpoint.
-As a result of these analyses, the Board of Directors and the Nomination and Remuneration Committee both considered that the continuity of the candidates Mr Arconada and Mr Arrieta on the Board and on the Committees would help shore up the existing diversity and balance in the composition of these bodies by contributing their extensive knowledge and experience in areas of value to the Company.
+In particular, the report confirmed that the proposals for the re-election and ratification of the appointment of these Directors, respectively, were based on an analysis of the needs of the Board, in accordance with the competences matrix, with the aim of promoting diversity in a broad sense, in terms of gender and experience, knowledge, age, length of service of directors, among other aspects, as an essential factor for achieving their objectives from a plural and balanced standpoint.
+As a result of these analyses, the Board of Directors and the Nomination and Remuneration Committee both considered that the presence of the candidates on the Board and, in the case of Ms Beltrán de Heredia, the Audit Committee would reinforce the existing diversity and balance in the composition of these bodies by contributing their extensive knowledge and experience in areas of value to the Company.